Getting Around the Cost of Horse Ownership

 Sharing: You share ownership and costs with another person or two.
 Agreements would need to be very specific regarding cost sharing, riding time, responsibility sharing and how to get out of the partnership.
 However, this option could make horse ownership work for the right horse and people.

 Volunteer: You volunteer to help at a local horse therapy organization or horse stable.
 This option puts you right in the action of handling, grooming, feeding and connecting people to horses.
-There are several organizations in SLO County who would love to see your happy face.
-Check out Little Riders in Arroyo Grande, P.E.T. in Atascadero and Equine Alliance Youth Foundation in North County and Kern County.
+Check out Little Riders in Nipomo.

 Yes, You Can Get Around the Cost of Horse Ownership

-sharon-betterRight now I am horseless and can’t afford to keep one.
-I get my horse fix through borrowing my friend’s horse.
-I am helping her by training her horse and providing exercise and care a few times a week to free her up.
-Volunteering at Little Riders connects me with the horses, the other volunteers, and the little riders and has given me much joy.
+For many years I was horseless and couldn’t afford to keep one.
+I got my horse fix through borrowing my friend’s horse.
+I provided by training, exercise and care a few times a week to free her up.
+Volunteering at Little Riders also connected me with the horses, the other volunteers, and the little riders and has given me much joy.
 I have also paid my dues as a working student and actually treasure the experience gained from each situation.
 So really, horse “ownership” without the cost can be done.

 Save